IBM/kubernetes-driver/docs/user-guide/ready-checks.md

 ## Props

 A dictionary of all the properties available for this Resource.
-These are included as they are the same properties used when rendering templates, so if you've used them to configure identifying elements of an object, you will need them again to find it.
+These are included as they may be used when rendering templates, so if you've used them to configure identifying elements of an object, you will need them again to find it.

-For example, if in our `my-deployment.yaml` file we have deployed the following:
+For example, if in the `my-deployment.yaml` file you have deployed the following:

 ```yaml
 apiVersion: apps/v1